brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case.rst

     assertGetResponse()

-A wrapper for above ``assertResponse()``, that has minimal extra logic for assuming a page is a GET response.
+A wrapper for the above ``assertResponse()``, that has minimal extra logic for ensuring that the response is generated from a GET request.

 All above params are applicable, except for ``get``.